Ketan-Joshi/Terraform-MongoDB-Cluster/README.md

 1. AWS CLI must be installed and aws-profile must be already created
 2. AWS VPC must be already configured with min.
 2 private subnets, 2 public subnets, and Nat gateway

-- <Public Subnets>: Jumpbox is setup here
+- Public Subnets: Jumpbox is setup here
-- <Private Subnets>: MongoDB nodes and NAT gateway
+- Private Subnets: MongoDB nodes and NAT gateway

 ## Deploying the ReplicaSet: